Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/dragging.md

 ## Next

 So far we've covered animations and interactions, active stuff.
-Next, we'll take a look at some values who prefer to sit back and relax.
-[Passive values](/pose/learn/passive)
+Next, we'll take a look at some values who prefer to sit back, relax, and only change when others do.